Bienville Parish, Louisiana Records

 The following dates indicates what vital, land, probate, and court records are in Bienville parish.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Bienville Parish Clerk of Court has Marriage Records from 1848, Land Records from 1848, Probate Records from 1848 and Court Records from 1848.
 The Parish Clerk of Court performs the functions of more than one office.
 As the Recorder, the office of the Clerk of Court receives, files, records and indexes all mortgages, conveyances and all other instruments recorded in the Public Records for the Parish.
 The Clerk’s Office receives and files all pleadings, such as petitions, answers, motions and other filings in Civil and Probate matters, as well as indictments, bills of information and other filings in Criminal matters.
 Another function of the Clerk’s Office is the issuance of Marriage Licenses and recording their returns after the marriages are performed.

 - Learn More: State of Louisiana Census Records

 - U.S. Federal Population Schedules: 1850, 1860, 1870, 1880 (free index), 1890 (fragmented), 1900, 1910, 1920, 1930, 1940